TylerJVannoy/React-Components/README.md

 ## Translate

-JSX and sample languages for Translation component
+JSX and sample language info for Translation component

 ## Convert

-The logic and API call for the Translation component
+Hooks and Google Translate API call for translation component